-"Distribution Payment Date" in respect of any Distribution Period, means on or before the last Business Day of the first month following each such Distribution Period.

-"Distribution Period" means each quarter-end of each calendar year.

-"Distribution Record Date" in respect of any Distribution Period means the last Business Day of such Distribution Period or such other date as the Trustees may set from time to time.

-"IFRS" means the International Financial Reporting Standards established by the International Accounting Standards Board.

-"Independent Trustee" means a Trustee who, in relation to the Trust, is "independent" within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices, as replaced or amended from time to time (including any successor rule or policy thereto).

-"Investment Manager" means Starlight Investments Capital LP, an Ontario limited partnership, and the investment manager of the Public Portfolio LP pursuant to the Investment Management Agreement.

-"Investment Management Agreement" means the investment management agreement dated December 13, 2018, as it may be amended and/or restated from time to time, between the Public Portfolio LPs and the Investment Manager pursuant to which the Investment Manager provides certain management services with respect to the Public Portfolio LPs.

-"Limited Partnership Agreements" means the amended and restated limited partnership agreements of the Public Portfolio LPs dated as of April 20, 2020;

-"Management Agreement" means the management agreement dated December 13, 2018 between the Trust and the Manager pursuant to which the Manager will provide certain management services to the Trust.

-"Management Fee" means the management fee to which the Manager is entitled, pursuant to the Management Agreement, at an annual rate of 1.25% of the NAV plus the redemption price of any outstanding Preferred Units, plus applicable taxes, calculated and accrued daily and payable monthly, in arrears.

-"Manager" means Starlight Investments Capital GP Inc., the manager of the Trust pursuant to the Management Agreement.

-"MD&A" means management's discussion and analysis.

-"MI 61-101" means Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions, as replaced or amended from time to time.

-"Net Asset Value" or "NAV" means the net asset value of the Trust determined pursuant in accordance with the Declaration of Trust.

-"NI 52-110" means National Instrument 52-110 - Audit Committees, as replaced or amended from time to time.

-"Non-Resident" means a person who is a "non-resident" within the meaning of the Tax Act, including a partnership that is not a "Canadian partnership" for purposes of the Tax Act.

-"Offering Memorandum" means the confidential offering memorandum of the Trust dated November 26, 2021.

-"Portfolio" means the Private Portfolio and the Public Portfolio.
+- "Distribution Payment Date" in respect of any Distribution Period, means on or before the last Business Day of the first month following each such Distribution Period. - "Distribution Period" means each quarter-end of each calendar year. - "Distribution Record Date" in respect of any Distribution Period means the last Business Day of such Distribution Period or such other date as the Trustees may set from time to time. - "IFRS" means the International Financial Reporting Standards established by the International Accounting Standards Board. - "Independent Trustee" means a Trustee who, in relation to the Trust, is "independent" within the meaning of National Instrument 58-101 Disclosure of Corporate Governance Practices, as replaced or amended from time to time (including any successor rule or policy thereto). - "Investment Manager" means Starlight Investments Capital LP, an Ontario limited partnership, and the investment manager of the Public Portfolio LPs pursuant to the Investment Management Agreement. - "Investment Management Agreement" means the investment management agreement dated December 13, 2018, as it may be amended and/or restated from time to time, between the Public Portfolio LPs and the Investment Manager pursuant to which the Investment Manager provides certain management services with respect to the Public Portfolio LPs. - "Limited Partnership Agreements" means the amended and restated limited partnership agreements of the Public Portfolio LPs dated as of April 20, 2020; - "Management Agreement" means the management agreement dated December 13, 2018 between the Trust and the Manager pursuant to which the Manager will provide certain management services to the Trust. - "Management Fee" means the management fee to which the Manager is entitled, pursuant to the Management Agreement, at an annual rate of 1.25% of the NAV plus the redemption price of any outstanding Preferred Units, plus applicable taxes, calculated and accrued daily and payable monthly, in arrears. - "Manager" means Starlight Investments Capital GP Inc., the manager of the Trust pursuant to the Management Agreement. - "MD&A" means management's discussion and analysis. - "MI 61-101" means Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions, as replaced or amended from time to time. - "Net Asset Value" or "NAV" means the net asset value of the Trust determined pursuant in accordance with the Declaration of Trust. - "NI 52-110" means National Instrument 52-110 Audit Committees, as replaced or amended from time to time. - "Non-Resident" means a person who is a "non-resident" within the meaning of the Tax Act, including a partnership that is not a "Canadian partnership" for purposes of the Tax Act. - "Portfolio" means the Private Portfolio and the Public Portfolio. - "Preferred Units" means the preferred units of the Trust, issuable in series from time to time, with such designations, rights, privileges, restrictions and conditions attached to each series as determined by the Manager, up to such STARLIGHT PRIVATE GLOBAL REAL ASSETS TRUST maximum number of Preferred Units with an aggregate Preferred Unit redemption price equal to 25% of the NAV of the Trust, after giving effect to the offering of such Preferred Units.

+Page 4

+2023 Annual Information Form